OFAI/GermEval2024-GerMS/site/subtask1.md

 over all classes.

 The final `score` which is used for ranking the submissions is calculated as the unweighted average over all 5 scores.

-## Submission errors and warnings

-Always make sure a phase is selected before trying to upload your submission.

-A submission is successful, if it has the submission status 'finished'.
-'Failed' submissions can be investigated for error sources by clicking at '?' next to 'failed' and looking at LOGS > scoring logs > stderr.

-If you experience any issue such as a submission file stuck with a "scoring" status, please cancel the submission and try again.
-In case the problem persists you can contact us using the Forum.

 Following a successful submission, you need to refresh the web page in order to see your score and your result on the leaderboard.